aaronbloomfield/pdr/labs/lab03/index.md

 ```

 Keep in mind that you can type up a few of the blocks, and comment them out with the `/* ... */` comment syntax that you are familiar with from Java -- this will allow you to easily switch between the different hard-coded input test cases.

-### Postfix Notation ###

-Postfix notation (also known as reverse Polish notation) involves writing the operators after the operands.
-Note how parentheses are unnecessary in postfix notation.

-- Infix: ( 3  +  6 )  -  ( 8  /  4 )
-- Postfix: 3  6  +  8  4  /  -

-An online description of postfix calculators can be found [on Wikipedia](http://en.wikipedia.org/wiki/Reverse_Polish_notation).

 ### Hints ###